bhakiyakalimuthu/state-tracker/README.md

 * Note:Make sure to update the .env.example file before running as docker container

 > **Note**
-> Proxy server will work any destination server.
+> Proxy server can work with any destination server.
 Replace the default osmosis to any grpc endpoint
+> Block info json files are stored in the root folder as block_data_{current-unix-timestamp}.json file.